Let us help you get your life back to a life free of pain.

 Because our patients routinely travel from around the World for the Discseel ® Procedure, we've refined our treatment plan, which benefits all our patients.
 It's essentially 4 steps in one visit: Consultation; The Discseel ® Procedure; Recovery; and Return to your active lifestyle.Apply Today

 During your in-person consultation, you'll speak directly with your Dr. Wolff, discussing your prior tests and procedures, prior injections, or even surgeries if you've had surgery.
 You'll be examined and you'll have as much time as you'd like to ask Dr. Wolff questions.
 This is a good opportunity to receive detailed answers to all your questions that other physicians haven't explained to your satisfaction.
 When your symptoms begin interfering with your activities or sleep, then it's time to seek help.

-& Reduction in Pain2
+Show Improvement & Reduction in Pain 2

-Show no Relief from
+Show no Relief from Spinal Fusions 3

 Step 2: Annulogram